jlrd/ScheduledTaskReleasePipeline/README.md

     + If your repo needs credentials you will need to add and select them.
     + If there are not "red alerts" it means Jenkins could connect
 8. [Optional] Add additional behaviors; "Wipe out repo and force clone"
-    + Scheduled Task piples are usually small repos.
+    + Scheduled Task pipelines are usually small repos.
 I like piece of mind that I'm getting the latest bits on each run.
 Your mileage and thought process may vary.

 # Jenkins Agent "The Scheduled Task"

 Using an "On Startup" Scheduled Task to run the Jenkins Agent has some advantages over using the msi install, or other methods.
-One of the concerns with Jenkins is while it stores credentials in Jenkins masters credential store as encrypted, it shuttles the username **and password** to the agent in clear text.
+One of my concerns with Jenkins is while it stores credentials in Jenkins master credential store as encrypted, it shuttles the username **and password** to the agent in clear text.
 It also makes the password available to your code via a clear text environment variable.
-To avoid this I put the credentials in the "run as" portion of the Scheduled Task, and as such it is stored in the Windows Credential Store.
+To avoid this I put the credentials in the "run as" portion of the Task Scheduler, and as such it is stored in the Windows Credential Store, it never leaves the server.
+While not infalliable it seemed a better tradeoff.
 Additionally you can then run additional instances of the Agent scheduled task, each with its own credential context.
-Then you can target the instance from your Jenkinspiple with agent/node labels.
+Then you can target the instance from your Jenkinsfile with agent/node labels.

 ## Create the Node(s)